HrithikNambiar/HrithikNambiar/README.md

 ### Hey there! 👋

-## I'm a Computer Science sophomore at BITS Goa.
+## I'm a Computer Science undegrad at BITS Goa.

 ### Connect with me: